School of Education

 - Practicum placements will be in mainstream classrooms with an appropriate number of English language learners at low levels of English proficiency.

-- Students will do their student teaching in a mainstream classroom (within the appropriate license-specific grade levels) containing the appropriate number of English learners, unless also seeking bilingual/bicultural certification; see below.
+- Students will do their student teaching in a mainstream classroom (within the appropriate license-specific grade levels) containing the appropriate number of English learners.

 - All prior sequence coursework must be completed before starting the fourth semester.